Great Dane (Fawn)

 Common inquiries about the breed

-Yes, they are generally very patient and gentle with children, though their size requires supervision.
+They are generally very patient and gentle with children, though supervision is always recommended due to their size.

 View Official FCI Standard